ritujane78/ritujane78/README.md

 ## Hi there 👋

-I'm **Ritu Bafna**, a highly motivated MSc Advanced Computer Science student at the University of Liverpool with a strong foundation in software development and AI-driven tools.
+I'm **Ritu Bafna**, a highly motivated MSc Advanced Computer Science student at the University of Liverpool with a strong foundation in software development.
 I bring hands-on experience as a Software Engineer and have worked extensively with technologies such as Java, Vanilla JavaScript, TypeScript, NodeJS, ReactJS, Python, C, and cloud computing.

 - 🔭 I’ve worked on projects that leverage AI algorithms, big data manipulation using Elasticsearch, and optimization tools like Gurobi.
 - 🌱 I’ve learned about Multi-Agent Systems, Web Mapping and Geovisualisation.